Federal Direct Loans (Subsidized, Unsubsidized, and PLUS), NJ Class Loans, and Private Loans

 All student loans will be disbursed in two (2) separate disbursements, one for the Fall and one for the Spring, both being disbursed after the respective semester begins.
-Your loan may be disbursed for slightly less than what you borrowed as the Department of Education can retain up to 3% of a Federal Direct or PLUS Loan disbursement as a lender fee (this is also allowed for Lenders of Private and NJ Class Loans).
+Your loan may be disbursed for slightly less than what you borrowed as the Department of Education retains lender fee from each disbursement (NJ Class also retains a fee from your disbursed loan).
 The Financial Aid Office will post your loan to your account and include the reduction for the fee established by the lender for your loan.

 What is a Financial Aid Hold?

 There are a few things that can keep the Student Accounts Office from receiving and applying loan funds to your student account.
 If the semester has already started and your loan funds have not arrived, please follow-up with your Financial Aid Counselor to see if there is something required of you in order to have your loan funds disbursed.
 These are the types of holds that can delay your loan and how to resolve them.

 - Entrance Interview.
-If you are a first time Federal Direct Loan Borrower, you must first complete an Entrance Interview (requires federal student login).
+If you are a first time Federal Direct Loan Borrower, you must first complete an Entrance Interview (requires FSA ID).
 Once your Entrance Interview is completed the Financial Aid Office will confirm and document it, allowing disbursement of your loan funds.
 As a first time borrower you may complete the Interview at anytime before the semester begins to prevent a delay in disbursement of your loan.